-The mission of the Office of Entrepreneurship in the Center for Clinical and Translational Science (CCaTS) at Mayo Clinic is to stimulate a culture of life science entrepreneurship through education.
+The mission of the Office of Entrepreneurship in the Center for Clinical and Translational Science (CCaTS) at Mayo Clinic is to stimulate a culture of life science innovation and entrepreneurship through education.
 The office provides Mayo Clinic staff members and students with entrepreneurship education, networking opportunities and application support for their innovations.

 The need for entrepreneurship education

 The process of translating biomedical discoveries to patient care is often long, inefficient and risky.
 A focus on commercialization of discoveries can add efficiency to the process and make innovations more quickly available to patients, providers and health systems.

 Health care providers and biomedical researchers often receive little training in entrepreneurship and the steps necessary to transform an idea into a product ready for commercialization.
 This gap in entrepreneurship knowledge presents a significant barrier to translation.